nedix/kubernetes-tools-container/README.md

 # [kubernetes-tools-container](https://github.com/nedix/kubernetes-tools-container)

-Commandline tools to work with Kubernetes manifests.
+Commandline tools to work with Kubernetes resources such as Helm charts and Kustomize manifests.

 ## Usage